April 11, 2018

 *Note: While many of the companies in the Equilar 100 are consistent from year to year, due to changes in revenue and floating filing dates the list is not the same every year.

 For information regarding the Equilar 100 and the underlying datasets, or to learn more about Equilar Research Services, please contact the Equilar research team at firstname.lastname@example.org.

-Dan Marcec, Director of Content & Communications, authored this report.
+Amit Batish, Content Manager, authored this report.
 For more information on Equilar research and data analysis, please contact him at email@example.com.